biopragmatics/bioregistry/exports/contexts/README.md

   requests and accepts at their discretion.
 - Each context must have a unique key.
 Similar rules to choosing a good prefix in the Bioregistry apply.
-- Each context must list its maintainers along with their current GitHub, email, and ORCID.
+- Each context must list its maintainers along with their current GitHub, ORCID, and optional email.
 - Each context must include a name and description
 - Contexts should ideally be significantly different from the Bioregistry standard context.
 If they are not so dissimilar, then the submitters should